asme10/fashion-lifestyle/README.md

 ## Description

 Welcome to the Fashion Lifestyle website!
 This project is built using **Next.js 14**, **TypeScript**, and **Tailwind CSS** to enhance my knowledge of these technologies.
-The website showcases a variety of fashion items and includes features such as a search bar and sorting options to improve the user experience.
+The website showcases a variety of fashion items to improve the user experience.
 This project serves as a practical example of using modern web development tools to create a responsive and dynamic web application.

 ## Getting Started